Kirkham, Lancashire: Media

 The town is served by its own free newspaper, the Kirkham and Wesham Advertiser.
-Both the Blackpool Gazette and the Lancashire Evening Post cover Kirkham news, as does the weekly Kirkham and Fylde Express.
+Both the Blackpool Gazette and the Lancashire Post cover Kirkham news, as does the weekly Kirkham and Fylde Express.

 Sport

-Kirkham Swimming Baths, erected in 1914 by the bequest of William Segar Hodgson J.P. served Kirkham as a public swimming pool for over a century.
-In February 2008 a campaign was initiated to save the baths from closure which included a public march through Kirkham and Wesham attended by some 3,000 local supporters A local action group was subsequently formed to organise the longer term survival of the baths, and was successful in presenting a business plan to Fylde Borough Council.
-The baths, were run by the YMCA, having been re-branded as "Rural Splash", but closed permanently after suffering significant structural damage caused by Storm Arwen in December 2021.
-In December 2024 it was announced that CIC Wave Reach had withdrawn from its role in acquiring and operating Kirkham Pool.
-On 30 January 2025, Fylde Borough Council approved plans to acquire the pool for the nominal sum of £1.
+Kirkham Swimming Baths, erected in 1914 by the bequest of William Segar Hodgson, served Kirkham as a public swimming pool for over a century.
+In February 2008 a campaign was initiated to save the baths from closure which included a public march of some 3,000 local supporters through Kirkham and Wesham.
+A local action group, formed to support the survival of the baths, presented a business plan to Fylde Borough Council and the baths were then run by the YMCA, having been re-branded as "Rural Splash".
+The baths closed permanently after suffering significant structural damage caused by Storm Arwen in December 2021.
+In December 2024 CIC Wave Reach withdrew from its role in acquiring and operating Kirkham Pool.
+In June 2025 Fylde Borough Council regained ownership of the pool for the nominal sum of £1.
+In January 2026 a £9.3 million investment was approved by the council.
+In August 2026 the council announced it was working with Places Leisure to deliver a reconditioned pool, new fitness suite, and refurbished changing rooms, planned to open in 2028.

 The town's football club is AFC Fylde.
 The club was known as Kirkham and Wesham F.C until the end of the 2007–08 season, and was formed by the amalgamation of Kirkham Town F.C. and Wesham F.C.
-The change of name to AFC Fylde was made to try to encourage a broader fan-base from across the Fylde coast.
+The change of name to AFC Fylde was made with the intention of encouraging a broader fan-base from across the Fylde coast.

-AFC Fylde is currently based north of Wesham on the Mill Farm complex and plays in the National League.
-The team won the FA Vase in the 2007–08 season, beating Lowestoft Town in the final at Wembley Stadium on 11 May 2008.
+AFC Fylde is based at the Mill Farm Sports Village, north of Wesham, and plays in the National League.
+The team won the FA Vase in the 2007–08 season, defeating Lowestoft Town in the final at Wembley Stadium on 11 May 2008.
 They were also promoted to the North West Counties Football League Premier Division after finishing second in Division Two.
-In 2008–09 they were North West Counties Football League champions and so won promotion to the Northern Premier League Division One North.
+In 2008–09 they were North West Counties Football League champions, winning promotion to the Northern Premier League Division One North.

 In May 2022 the British Lawn Mower Racing Association staged a meeting at Sunfield Farm, off Freckleton Road, to help to raise money for the people of Ukraine.